top of page

 2019 – Current: La Trobe University: Honorary Research Fellow in Philosophy.
 School of Humanities and Social Sciences within the College of Arts, Social Sciences, and Commerce.

-2016 – Current: Head of School of Psychotherapy Ikon Institute of Australia.
+2016 – Associate Professor of Psychotherapy Ikon Institute of Australia.

 2016 – 2017: Lecturer Australian College of Applied Psychology